cisco-ie/tdm/doc/docs/usage/Identifying and Validating Mappings.md

 ### Domain Specific Knowledge
 TDM is well suited to helping to identify domain-specific knowledge related Data Paths.
 Domain specific knowledge is easily represented by keyword-like searches which is what TDM's Search functionality is most suited for.
 The above section is effectively an attempt to decompose the structure of the Data Paths into more generic ideas. `bgp neighbor messages sent` is more easily communicated than `/Cisco-IOS-XR-ipv4-bgp-oper:bgp/instances/instance/instance-active/default-vrf/neighbors/neighbor/messages-sent`.
 Attempt to use generic, yet specific, terms and you'll likely have some success identifying information you're interested in.

-## Evaluating Similar Data Paths
+## Retrieving Data Path Data
 Once we've identified similar Data Paths, we have a responsibility to verify that these Data Paths return equivalent data before mapping them in TDM.
 Leading others down a rabbit hole of incorrect information is irresponsible and rather infuriating.
 Ensuring that the data in TDM is high-quality and trustworthy is a requirement for its success as a platform for finding this kind of information.
 If incorrect data or mappings are identified, flag them for explanation or removal.

+The data returned from different Data Paths, which we map as equivalent, do not necessarily require having the same structure of data returned, but they do require having the same data (as in values) returned.
+For instance, an OID does not return as XML, however YANG XPaths via NETCONF will, or even as JSON via gRPC.
+It requires looking at the data which is returned, and determining if that data, despite potential structural differences, is as close to a parity match as possible.

-This section will go over how to retrieve Data Paths currently available in TDM, and begin evaluating the data returned.
+This section will go over how to retrieve Data Paths currently available in TDM in order to begin evaluating the data returned.

 ### YANG XPath
 YANG module data is represented as a TDM Data Path via its XPaths.
 To explore YANG XPaths, we will utilize the very useful [Advanced NETCONF Explorer](https://github.com/cisco-ie/anx) which presents an intuitive GUI interface via the web browser for exploring an online device's YANG modules.